 Again, if you’re buying 5,000 nappies, the cost is going to quickly rack up.

-Many parents see reusable nappies as a sensible choice.
+Many parents see reusable nappies or diapers as a sensible choice.
 They don’t end up in a landfill and are kinder to your baby’s skin.
 Nevertheless, they can be a pain to wash and dry.

 Pros of reusable nappies.